From acting fame to a humble taxi cab, Frank shares why life’s disappointments puts things into perspective

 He then starred in a Sony-backed movie Faith Like Potatoes, based on the life of South African potato farmer and Christian evangelist Angus Buchan, which had a worldwide audience of 120 million.

 “I was a slave to my career and I didn’t even know it”

 Following this dramatic success and a move from Johannesburg to Los Angeles, the storms of life would pierce Frank's 'be good to do good' formula.

-The makers of Faith Like Potatoes cast him as South African cricketer Hansie Cronje in another biopic with a million dollar budget.
-A series of budget and cinema release mistakes resulted in a single pay-cheque three years later, just a third of what he expected.
+The makers of Faith Like Potatoes cast him as South African cricketer Hansie Cronje in another film with a million dollar budget.
+A series of budget and cinema release mistakes resulted in a single paycheck three years later, just a third of what he expected.

-When a top Hollywood agency offered to represent Frank, he drove 10,000km to auditions and invested in further acting training, but did not find a single gig.
+When a top Hollywood agency offered to represent Frank, he drove 6000 miles to auditions and invested in further acting training, but did not find a single gig.

-Instead tragedy seemed to surround him with multiple deaths in the family, and he and his wife were childless after 12 years and four miscarriages.
+Instead tragedy seemed to surround him with multiple deaths in the family, and he and his wife remained childless after 12 years of trying and four miscarriages.

 By this time Faith like Potatoes was so successful that Sony floated a follow-up but, when this did not eventuate, Frank was crushed.